NQL Overview and Syntax

 Using NQL in Fusion

-In the Fusion Portal, NQL can be used In the Global Filter (the bar at the top of the Portal), on the Search pages, in Detection Models, or to define widgets inside custom dashboards.
+In the Fusion Portal, NQL can be used In the Global Filter (the bar at the top of the Portal), in Detection Models, or to define widgets inside custom dashboards.
 It can be used in the API as the value for the search

 parameter if it exists.